jraaman/jraaman/README.md

 I'm an engineer with a strong interest in communication and communication technologies from different angles.
 I have a versatile skill set from my education and additional courses such as electronics, data analysis and software development in a varíety of languages.
 I'm interested in developing my web development, IT and network technology skillsets specifically in the near future.

+In my work I value especially stability, robustness and having a thorough understanding of everything that I do and produce.

+I'd be happy to connect to share experiences about engineering, coding or anything else.
+I'm also interested in collaborations and team projects.
+Feel free to reach out to me on LinkedIn.

 <br>

 <!--